getsentry/edmgutil/README.md

-# ezip2dmg
+# edmgutil

-Simple wrapper utility to decompress an encrypted ZIP into a newly mounted encrypted DMG.
-This makes transferring data that should only live for a short period of time for debugging purposes to developer machines a more convenient endeavour.
-The volume is individually encrypted and when unmounted is lost.
+`edmgutil` is a simple wrapper utility to hdiutil to help you work with disposable, encrypted DMGs.
+It can decompress an encrypted ZIP into a newly mounted encrypted DMG, create empty throwaway DMGs and automatically eject expired ones.
+This makes transferring and working with data that should only live for a short period of time for debugging purposes to developer machines a more convenient endeavour.
+The volume is individually encrypted and gets destroyed when ejected.

 It also instructs the backup tool to disable backing up the volume in case someone accidentally adds it.
-In addition it reserves some extra space on the DMG for experimentation.

 ## Installation

 ```
-cargo install --git https://github.com/getsentry/ezip2dmg --branch main ezip2dmg
+cargo install --git https://github.com/getsentry/edmgutil --branch main edmgutil
 ```

 Note that this requires `7z` to be installed.
 If you don't have it: